adrianomartino/amartino/_posts/2019-04-22-test-title.md

 ---
-title: 'Video Production and the war on budgets. '
+title: Video Production Processes and Budgets.
+Choose your weapon.
 subtitle: How much money is too much money, and what are your options?
 description: There are many elements to consider when producing video content.
 In this article, I talk to you about 3 approaches as a starting reference point, on